mennahany93/kubernetes/README.md

 kube-apiserver , kube-controller-manager , kube-scheduler , kube-proxy , kubelet , kubectl

-5) Generate kube configs : kubeconfig files are used by a service or a user to authenticate oneself.
+## Generate kube configs
+kubeconfig files are used by a service or a user to authenticate oneself. enable k8 client to locate and authenticate with api-server

+Generated on **Controller node**

    (service account kubeconfig / kube scheduler kubeconfig / admin kubeconfig)
 6) Deploy etcd
 7) control plane deployment